defi-wonderland/superchain-ops/security-council-rehearsals/rehearsal-4-noop-upgrade/README.md

 1. `TransactionDeposited` event has been emitted by the Optimism Portal.
 This should include:
    - The correct `to` address, in this case, the address used in the `config.toml` for `l2Target`.
    - The correct `from` address, in this case, the aliased address of the `ProxyAdmin`.
-   - The correct calldata sent to the Governor in the `opaqueData` field: this is the concatenation of the value sent to the contract, the gas limit, a flag indicating if we are creating a contract (`false` in this rehearsal) and the actual call made to the L2 contract.
+   - The correct calldata sent to the target in the `opaqueData` field: this is the concatenation of the value sent to the contract, the gas limit, a flag indicating if we are creating a contract (`false` in this rehearsal) and the actual call made to the L2 contract.

 Here is an example screenshot.
 Note the specific data might be different: